waylow1/Pomodoro/README.md

 2. Then go to the project directory : `cd Pomodoro`
 3. You can also use it directly on my github page : `https://waylow1.github.io/Pomodoro/`

+## Adaptability and Validations
+1. WCAG 2.0 level AAis respected
+2. The application is responsive, you can use it on tablet or phone.

 ## Use
 1. Config the length of your work session and your break session.
 2. Click on the button play to start the cycle